 Liam Mower, who rose to prominence playing the original Billy Elliot in the West End, is fabulous offering a beautiful and distant portrayal as The Angel moving the action along and evening moving time back in a stunning scene in Act Two at The Cafe de Paris nightclub.
 His movements are classically flawless.

 The use of 1940 London as a background was well developed and felt authentic with a damaged RAF pilot replacing the traditional one-dimensional prince charming, an embittered and alcoholic step mother, and the brilliant use of Cafe de Paris (the glittering playground of Mayfair socialites that was destroyed by the Nazis in 1941) as the setting for our enchanting evening.

 Prokofiev‘s ballet opus 87 deserves a standing ovation itself as performed in surround sound, designed by Paul Groothuis and featuring a specially commissioned recording played by a 60-piece orchestra.
 The sound was so well pumped into the Ahmanson Theatre that my friend and I had to ask ourselves if there was live music.
 I had never had the pleasure of surround sound at the theatre and it was mesmerizing and not in the least bit distracting or disappointing.

+Matthew Bourne’s Cinderella is characterized by its striking visual design, intricate choreography, and emotional storytelling.
 With Lez Brotherston’s sumptuous costumes that flowed effortlessly and transforming sets that includes shattering buildings and lighting by Neil Austin with a terrific use of flashlights by the male ballet corp, the sights and sounds of war-torn 1940 London (thanks to Duncan McLean‘s spectacularly high quality projection design) come to life on the Ahmanson Theatre stage.